Nishal3/weather_project/README.md

 Another use-case is when to advertise sports equipment.
 When advertising sports equipment in the summer, leveraging the data on temperature to see when people are most active can be used to see when people buy equipment most frequently.

 ### Sunrise & Sunset Times
+The time the sun is up can affect how people view solar panels; a prolonged duration could make people more inclined to buy them and vice-versa.
+You can then leverage this, especially in the summer when the days are longer.